-Next to all the features of SessionLab that save you time and allow you to work collaboratively when planning your sessions, Time Tracker is a brand new feature which allows you to track the time when you deliver your workshops.
+Next to all the features of SessionLab that save you time and allow you to work collaboratively when planning your sessions, Time Tracker allows users on a Pro subscription and above the ability to track the time when you deliver your workshops.

 Please note that Time Tracker is currently not available for sessions which contain breakout rooms.